 Nymphing a limestoner is always the default technique.
 Day in and day out, the fish just feed better on the bottom than on the surface.
 For Spring Creek sowbugs and shrimp (scuds) are 24-7-365 flies, patterns that work virtually year round.
 Zebra Midges, to match the midges on the water, also make sense.
-Wet black ants, a pattern that has been used in Pennsylvania for almost 90 years, are deadly fished along the banks and under riparian vegetation.
+Dun-winged Black Midges will be the predominant hatch until March.
+If a fish is rising, it will be eating midges.

 State College PA